The Virginia Ultimate Road Trip: 7 Days in American History

 If you’re really pushing for a fun time, check out the GoApe Treetop Adventure Course.
 I wasn’t fun enough to splurge for this treetop ropes course, and if you aren’t either, make sure you let the kids know that it will not be part of their free playground fun.

-Day 5 – A Rest from the Historic Triangle in Norfolk
+Day 5 – A Day Road Trip from the Historic Triangle to Norfolk, VA

 Let’s have a day of learning that doesn’t involve even more American history.
 The kids’ brains can only take in so much, and as my own kids like to remind me, all these places start to blend together after a while.
 And we will drive across Chesapeake Bay – it’s a good idea to let the kids see how big this thing is!
 Look at it on the map and see how it leads to Jamestown.